-RatnerPrestia has been ahead of this curve, historically taking a very proactive approach to counseling our clients, both offensively and defensively, with sound legal expertise, combined with a reasonable business approach to the reality of IP risks and rewards.
-The bulk of the IP Strategy & Risk Management Practice focuses on freedom-to-operate studies and opinions, infringement/noninfringement evaluations, patent scope, enforceability advice and re-examination strategies.
+RatnerPrestia has been ahead of this curve, historically taking a very proactive approach to counseling our clients, both offensively and defensively,¬†with sound legal expertise, combined with a reasonable business approach to the reality of IP risks and rewards.
+The bulk of the IP Strategy & Risk Management Practice focuses on freedom-to-operate studies and opinions, infringement/noninfringement evaluations, patent scope, enforceability advice, and post-grant review¬†and re-examination strategies.
 The group has also seen a rise in the need for counseling clients on international activities as those activities relate to exposure in the U.S.

-Chaired by Jonathan H. Spadt, the IP Strategy & Risk Management Practice Group has lawyers who focus the majority of their practice on strategic risk management.
-Mr. Spadt has been active in the area of risk management for several years, having grown into this area of expertise after having spent the earlier part of his career in patent prosecution and litigation.
-The ability to understand the upfront process of patent procurement, coupled with an understanding of the ultimate risk test, actual litigation, makes him well suited to run this group.
-He also has experience in successfully testifying before a jury about his opinions.
+Chaired by Stephen J. Weed, the IP Strategy & Risk Management Practice Group has lawyers who focus the majority of their practice on strategic risk management.
+Mr. Weed¬†has been active in the area of risk management for several years, having grown into this area of expertise after having spent the earlier part of his career in patent prosecution.

 Defensive Risk Management

 Freedom-to-operate studies (also referred to by some as "Right-to-Use" or "Clearance" opinions) require a complete understanding of the product or process sought to be used by the client.
 From there, a search of appropriate scope and depth is designed and our lawyers work closely with the searcher, whether it be in-house or outsourced, to insure effective results.
 Then, appropriate and efficient review of the sometimes hundreds of patents is conducted to reach a "shortlist" of risk-generating references.
 These references are then studied further through a review of their respective file histories.
-This process results in any number of possible outcomes.
+This process may¬†result in a number of possible outcomes.
 The desired outcome, of course, is the clearance position.
 Sometimes a design change is explored with the client.
 Other times, a validity study of a patent or two is undertaken.
-Sometimes the result is a combination and/or iteration of the above.
-Re-examination strategies may also be explored at this point.
-In any event, and in all cases, client contact and technical information exchange is necessary.
+Sometimes the result is a combination and/or iteration of the above.¬† Post-grant review and re-examination strategies may also be explored at this point.¬† In any event, and in all cases, client contact and technical information exchange is necessary.
 Through a close relationship with clients, an understanding of their technology, their competitors, and their business needs is reached.
 It is through this type of relationship that RP's IP Strategy & Risk Management Practice Group is best able to serve our clients.

 The same close relationship is emphasized in the other areas of expertise within the IP Strategy & Risk Management Practice Group.
 Specific patent scope and enforceability studies are performed routinely.
 As an aspect of due diligence, our Practice Group works closely with the firm's Transactional Practice Group to determine IP strengths and weaknesses of the IP of others.